[Skip to Content]

 • Be a faculty member with an appointment at a UNOS/OPTN approved transplant center.

-• Awardee may not concurrently receive any other ASTS award or research grant the same year.
+• Awardee may not concurrently receive any other ASTS award.

 • ASTS members from population groups who are historically underrepresented in surgery and medicine are especially encouraged to apply.